 Fuyūrei and Jibakurei

-These to are very similar.
-They are spirit with no purpose, wandering aimlessly around, earth bound, often just going in circle and in a loop.
+These two Japanese ghosts are very similar to each other.
+They are both spirit with no purpose, wandering aimlessly around, earthbound, often just going in circle and in a loop.
 Unable to find peace.

-This is a very peculiar one and a bit on the side.
+This is a very peculiar one and a bit on the side from the other Japanese ghosts.
 It is when a part of the living soul or spirit leaves the body to haunt people or a specific place.
 Often across distances as well.

 More like this